Dr. Till Stephan, Buchmann Institute for Molecular Life Sciences, Goethe University Frankfurt am Main

 Intermediate filaments and microtubules visualized by super-resolution microscopy.

-Anthoula Chatzimpinou (PhD candidate), Weinhardt Lab
+Anthoula Chatzimpinou, Weinhardt Lab

 Microglia cell anatomy in 3D.
 Single microglia imaged with cryo soft-X ray tomography with visible keypoint organelles (nucleus, mitochondria, endosomes).